WICG/dbsc/DBSCE/Overview.md

 1. Key generation and validation before the session starts (DBSC(E) is focused on this part).
 2. DBSC protocol applied with the generated keys (DBSC is focused on this part).

 Since we want to integrate DBSC(E) with the original design and make it as widely applicable as possible for all enterprise users, we are adding high-level design for the most possible combinations in this document.
 The intent is to have a specification that can be implemented by any browser vendor, and can be used by any IdP, and any Local Key Helper.
-As we cover different use cases DBSC(E) can be applied for, differentiate between private and public local key helpers, since there are implications to the protocol based on the type of local key helper.
+As we cover different use cases DBSC(E) can be applied for, we differentiate between private and public local key helpers, since there are implications to the protocol based on the type of local key helper.
 For example, we expect well establised IdPs like Microsoft, Okta, Github to ship their own local key helper as a part of the IdP.
-We also optimize the protocol for RP and IdP as the same service (google client authenticated by google service as an example), since it simplifies the protocol and align with the perf goals for specific services.
+We also optimize the DBSC(E) protocol for RP and IdP as the same service (google client authenticated by google service as an example), since it simplifies the protocol and aligns with the perf goals for specific services.

 DBSC(E) (in contrast with DBSC):